BEGIN ANYWHERE & FOUR SOLOS

 Four Solos by Merce Cunningham

-An arrangement of four solos choreographed by Merce Cunningham: Changeling (1957), Solo (19750, and excerpted solos from RainForest (1968) and Travelogue (1977).
+An arrangement of four solos choreographed by Merce Cunningham: Changeling (1957), Solo (19750, 50 Looks (1979), and excerpted solos from RainForest (1968).
 The solos will be presented in a continuous dance event with original music composed by John King.

 Choreography by Merce Cunningham (c) Merce Cunningham Trust.
 All rights reserved.